 - Undying Loyalty: While others try to leave the sinking ship, Goebbels wants to hear none of it.

-- Villainous Cheekbones: To the point where he is sometimes called Skeletor.
+- Villainous Cheekbones: To the point where he is sometimes called Skeletor by fans.

 - Wrong Genre Savvy: He believes in Heroic Spirit.
 Too bad his side aren't the heroes.